 - Contact Us

 - Donate Now!

-The mission of the Victim Rights Law Center is to provide legal representation to victims of rape and sexual assault to help rebuild their lives and to promote a national movement committed to seeking justice for every rape and sexual assault victim.
+The Victim Rights Law Center (VRLC) was founded in 2000 as an innovative project of a rape crisis center in order to fill a critical void in services for sexual assault victims; and launched as a separate 501(c)(3) in 2003.
+The VRLC’s mission is to provide legal representation to victims of rape and sexual assault to help rebuild their lives; and to promote a national movement committed to seeking justice for every rape and sexual assault victim.

 The VRLC is the first nonprofit law center in the country solely dedicated to serving the critical legal needs of sexual assault victims.
 The VRLC provides free, trauma-informed civil legal services to rape and sexual assault survivors throughout Massachusetts and in Multnomah and Washington Counties, Oregon in the areas of privacy, safety, immigration, housing, education, employment and financial stability to help rebuild victims’ lives following sexual violence.

 The VRLC remains the only organization in Massachusetts providing holistic, comprehensive legal services to victims of sexual assault providing representation to over 400 victims annually throughout the Commonwealth.